TNL-Project/TNL/Documentation/Pages/main-page.md

       `~/.local` by default).
     - If you want to include from the git repository directly, you need to specify `<git_repo>/src` as an include paths, where `<git_repo>` is the path where you have cloned the TNL git repository.
-    - Instead of using the `-I` flag, you can set the `CPATH` environment variable to a colon-delimited list of include paths.
-Note that this may affect the build systems of other projects as well.
-For example:

-          export CPATH="$HOME/.local/include:$CPATH"
+This may be a git submodule in your own project.
 - Enable optimizations: `-O3 -DNDEBUG` (you can also add `-march=native -mtune=native` to enable CPU-specific optimizations).
 - Of course, there are many other useful compiler flags.
 For example, the